Chapter 11

 "You're a pilot in a space squadron?
 But during the attack on Morantan you were in command of the ground troops forces?"

 "They needed the knowledge of a Jedi Knight to lead the ground forces, after our intelligence force had gotten intel that the imperial troops on Morantan were led by a Force-sensitive person.
 You!
-Shortly before the attack on the Morantan domains I also had some problems about my task as a commodore.
-After you had been brought to Wegoyy my flight ban was lifted and the first thing I wanted to do, was to visit you, and see for myself how you're doing.
-I was worrying about you, Liane."
+Shortly before the attack on the Morantan domains there also was misunderstanding about my task as a commodore.
+After you had been brought to Wegoyy they rehabilitate me and the first thing I wanted to do, was to visit you, and see for myself how you're doing.
+I was worried about you, Liane."

 Liane blushed.
-Instead of being outraged for her rude manners in the court room, he had hurried to Wegoyy, because he was worrying about her.
-He also had made her a special gift, a Jedi pendant, so she would remember the promise he had made.
+Instead of being outraged for her rude manners in the court room, he had come to Wegoyy, because he was worrying about her.
+He also had made her a very special gift, a Jedi pendant, so she would remember the promise he had made.
 Her fingers touched the pendant under her tunic again.
-What a great friend he was!
+What a nice man he was!
 It was so difficult to understand that her father had seen him as an enemy.
-He wasn't, he was a friend, her best friend, a real true friend, he would certainly come to Wegoyy often to visit her again.
+He wasn't, he was a friend, a real true friend, he would certainly come to Wegoyy often to visit her again.

 "Do you have to go back to Dalmaran tonight, Luke?"
 She asked suddenly.